 Kim Harbour is a lifelong learner.

-She began her Charles Sturt University (CSU) study journey with a Graduate Certificate in Business Administration, followed by a Master of Social Work (Advanced Practice).
+She began her Charles Sturt University study journey with a Graduate Certificate in Business Administration, followed by a Master of Social Work (Advanced Practice).
 She’s currently enrolled in her Master of Business Administration.

 But a shocking motorbike accident in 2014 almost stopped Kim in her tracks.

-My journey to CSU began all the way back in Year 12.
+My journey began all the way back in Year 12.
 I preferred the adult-style learning offered at TAFE as opposed to a school environment, so I began studying social sciences at TAFE.
 After successfully completing Year 12, I completed Certificate IV in Youth, Child and Family Studies.

 Earning this qualification led me to a job as a youth worker for St Luke’s Anglicare in Bendigo.
 Working in this role allowed me to develop and nurture my passion for the welfare of children, young people and families.
 From there, I applied for the Bachelor of Social Work – and was accepted!

 While studying my undergrad, I worked for the Department of Justice, then in psychiatric services, housing and homelessness, and finally, child protection.
-After building a solid 10-year foundation in child protection, I applied to study for my master’s degree in social work through CSU.
+After building a solid 10-year foundation in child protection, I applied to study for my master’s degree in social work through Charles Sturt University.
 I wanted to increase my practical skills and theoretical knowledge in my chosen field.
 Another driving factor was the thought of providing an even better service to my clients and being a valuable employee.

 Sadly, in the midst of studying my master’s degree, my fiancé and I were involved in a serious motorcycle accident which left us both with permanent injuries.

 Regrettably, because of my injuries I was unable to continue working in child protection.
-I made the decision to start my own business and enrol in CSU’s Master of Business Administration (MBA).
+I made the decision to start my own business and enrol in the Master of Business Administration (MBA).
 Although I still have a passion for social work, I believe that when one door closes, another opens.
 I’m really looking forward to my new career as a business owner and graduating with my MBA.

-CSU is always there for me
+The university is always there for me

 There were times when I felt overwhelmed looking at the course timetables or assessment requirements.
 Panic sets in and you begin to question your abilities and coping mechanisms.
-I’ve learnt through my studies with CSU that anything is possible if you take the time to learn, absorb and commit yourself to the outcomes you want to achieve.
+I’ve learnt through my studies that anything is possible if you take the time to learn, absorb and commit yourself to the outcomes you want to achieve.
 My advice to others is: try not to jump to conclusions and think that something is impossible.
-Because with a positive attitude, coupled with the wonderful support from CSU, you can do it!
+Because with a positive attitude, coupled with the wonderful support, you can do it!
 I graduated with a Master of Social Work from my hospital bed – and I’ve just started another master’s degree while starting up my first business!

 Why I keep coming back…

 I feel comfortable with the delivery model of online learning, as well as the wide selection of courses and subjects.
 I was able to tailor my academic requirements to suit my professional needs.
-As I’ve mentioned, the support provided by CSU is exceptional.
+As I’ve mentioned, the support is exceptional.
 And the sense of community makes me feel like I belong – even if I’m studying from afar.

 While I was balancing study and working in a demanding position like child protection, it was definitely challenging.
-But when I was communicating with CSU staff about my challenges, I was always given flexible options to meet my needs and allow me to successfully complete my courses.
+But when I was communicating with staff about my challenges, I was always given flexible options to meet my needs and allow me to successfully complete my courses.

 For anyone questioning if they have what it takes, I’d say: go for it!
 You have nothing to lose and everything to gain.